awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 > group on LXPLUS).
 This means that everything needs to be set up manually.
 {: .callout}

-To set up a CMSSW release (for example `CMSSW_10_6_8_patch1`), you would usually run the following commands on LXPLUS:
+To set up a CMSSW release (for example `CMSSW_10_6_30`), you would usually run the following commands on LXPLUS:

 ~~~
 cmssw-el7
 source /cvmfs/cms.cern.ch/cmsset_default.sh
-cmsrel CMSSW_10_6_8_patch1
+cmsrel CMSSW_10_6_30
-cd CMSSW_10_6_8_patch1/src
+cd CMSSW_10_6_30/src
 cmsenv
 ~~~
 {: .language-bash}

-The first command is needed because CMSSW_10_6_8_patch1 is pretty old (we chose an old one on purpose!) and it does not have any build for the recent alma9 LXPLUS.
+The first command is needed because CMSSW_10_6_30 is pretty old (we chose an old one on purpose!) and it does not have any build for the recent alma9 LXPLUS.
-So we need to start a CentOS7 container first, which we do with the `cmssw-el7` command, as described [here](https://cms-sw.github.io/singularity.html).
+So we need to start a CentOS7 container first, which we do with the `cmssw-el7` command, as described in the [CMS singularity guide](https://cms-sw.github.io/singularity.html).

-Maybe the third command will print out a warning such as
+Depending on the software version chosen, the third command may print out a warning such as

 ~~~
 WARNING: Developer's area is created for non-production architecture slc7_amd64_gcc820.
 Production architecture for this release is slc7_amd64_gcc700.